How is Zeffy free?

 The Statement of Cash Flows

-The Statement of Cash Flows focuses on how money comes into and out of your nonprofit.
+The Statement of Cash Flows focuses on how money comes in and out in nonprofit accounting.
 Like the Statement of Functional Expenses, you’ll divide cash flow into three main categories: operating, financing, and investing.

 This document showcases how fundraising and grants support you and how you use those funds.